 - Vision 2020 conference – the entire leadership team had a frank Q&A session covering issues identified in the survey and were honest however difficult the question.

 - Monthly performance snapshots –infographics shared to show how Healthcare at Home was performing against the new objectives.

 - The Big Conversations – informal sessions hosted by a member of the leadership team answering questions in person.

 - Yearbook – recognising achievements of the year and re-communicating what happened as a result of the survey.

 - Action Stamp – a tangible mark put on any document completing an action as a result of the survey or Vision 2020 Q&A session, showing people across the business that their input was leading directly to positive change.

 Employees were immersed in the activities

 Our employees were immersed in the survey project – naming it, responding to it, receiving all the results, and then contributing to the action plans that resulted.

 Healthcare at Home now has four powerful strategic objectives, shaped by all of our employees.
 We have quarterly briefings where every department feeds back on the progress of key initiatives, including the commitments made to our people in the post-survey action plans.

-The communication activities identified above were purposefully two way communication opportunities – the Vision 2020 Q&A and the Big Conversations in particular, so that leaders could listen, check buy in, and take actions forward.
+The communication activities identified above were purposefully two-way communication opportunities – the Vision 2020 Q&A and the Big Conversations in particular, so that leaders could listen, check to buy-in, and take actions forward.